Valosin-containing protein: VCP-interacting proteins

 pathway.
-Others function as adaptors that recruit substrates to p97/CDC48 for processing.
-Some p97-interacting proteins are also enzymes such as N-glycanase, ubiquitin ligase, and deubiquitinase, which assist p97 in processing substrates.
+Others function as adaptors that recruit substrates to VCP for processing.
+Some VCP-interacting proteins are also enzymes such as N-glycanase, ubiquitin ligase, and deubiquitinase, which assist VCP in processing substrates.

-Most cofactors bind p97/CDC48 through its N-domain, but a few interact with the short carboxy-terminal tail in p97/CDC48.
+Most cofactors bind VCP through its N-domain, but a few interact with the short carboxy-terminal tail in VCP.
 Representative proteins interacting with the N-domain are Ufd1, Npl4, p47 and FAF1.
-Examples of cofactors that interact with the carboxy-terminal tail of p97 are PLAA, PNGase, and Ufd2.
+Examples of cofactors that interact with the carboxy-terminal tail of VCP are PLAA, PNGase, and Ufd2.

-The molecular basis for cofactor binding has been studied for some cofactors that interact with the p97 N-domain.
+The molecular basis for cofactor binding has been studied for some cofactors that interact with the VCP N-domain.
 The N-domain consists of two sub-domains of roughly equal size: the N-terminal double Y-barrel and a C-terminal b-barrel (Figure 3).
 Structural studies show that many cofactor proteins bind to the N-domain at a cleft formed between the two sub-domains.

-Among those that bind to the N-domain of p97, two most frequently occurring sequence motifs are found: one is called UBX motif (ubiquitin regulatory X) and the other is termed VIM (VCP-interacting motif).
+Among those that bind to the N-domain of VCP, two most frequently occurring sequence motifs are found: one is called UBX motif (ubiquitin regulatory X) and the other is termed VIM (VCP-interacting motif).
 The UBX domain is an 80-residue module with a fold highly resembling the structure of ubiquitin.
-The VCP-interacting motif (VIM) is a linear sequence motif (RX5AAX2R) found in a number of p97 cofactors including gp78, SVIP (small VCP-inhibiting protein) and VIMP (VCP interacting membrane protein).
-Although the UBX domain uses a surface loop whereas the VIM forms a-helix to bind p97, both UBX and VIM bind at the same location between the two sub-domains of the N-domain (Figure 3).
-It was proposed that hierarchical binding to distinct cofactors may be essential for the broad functions of p97/CDC48.
+The VCP-interacting motif (VIM) is a linear sequence motif (RX5AAX2R) found in a number of VCP cofactors including gp78, SVIP (small VCP-interacting protein) and VIMP (VCP interacting membrane protein).
+Although the UBX domain uses a surface loop whereas the VIM forms a-helix to bind VCP, both UBX and VIM bind at the same location between the two sub-domains of the N-domain (Figure 3).
+It was proposed that hierarchical binding to distinct cofactors may be essential for the broad functions of VCP.